-Description: This course is an introduction to the art and craft of writing poems, short stories, imaginative essays, and plays.
-The course offers opportunity for self-expression.
+Class hours: 3 lecture Recommended: ENG 100.
+Description: This course is an introduction to the art of creative expression.
+Types of writing may include poetry, short stories, imaginative essays, and plays.
+The class offers opportunity for self-expression.

 ENG 106 - Technical Writing